Defxult/reactionmenu/README.md

 ![python_version](https://img.shields.io/badge/python-3.8%20%7C%203.9%20%7C%203.10-blue)
 </div>

-## Discord.py 2.0 Update
-As a lot of you may know [discord.py](https://github.com/Rapptz/discord.py) has [continued development](https://gist.github.com/Rapptz/c4324f17a80c94776832430007ad40e6).
-Right now this library operates on a fork of it, but will it change back to discord.py?
-The answer to that question is...I'm not 100% sure yet but it more than likely will.
-With the drastic split in the Discord Python bot development community, it would be nice to go back to a library that a majority of people were using in the first place.
-I'll see how things pan out until the official release of discord.py 2.0.
-How difficult would it be to migrate to, would it be worth my time possibly doing a partial/full rewrite if needed, etc. Only time will tell but I'm looking forward to the future.

 ## GitHub Updates vs PyPI Updates
 The GitHub version of this library will always have the latest changes, fixes, and additions before the [PyPI](https://pypi.org/project/reactionmenu/) version.
 You can install the GitHub version by doing:
 ```